Skip to content

 Pros:

-• Faster message delivery
+• Faster delivery

-• Access to real-time tracking and analytics
+• Real-time tracking and analytics

-• Better for error handling and debugging
+• Better error handling and debugging

 Cons: